awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 + Amazon DynamoDB to store the data
 + Amazon Simple Email Service (Amazon SES) to send email messages
-+ AWS Elastic Beanstalk to host the application

 **Note:** In this tutorial, we use the AWS SDK for Java version 2 to access Amazon SES and Amazon DynamoDB.